thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 **Attributes**
 * `column`
-  * if defined, will display all checkboxes under each other.
+  * if defined, will display all checkboxes underneath each other.

 **Examples**